hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 ## Estimated Time to Complete

-10 minutes
+25 minutes

 ## Prerequisites

-- Vault
-- Consul
+This intermediate Vault operations guide assumes that you have some working knowledge of Vault and Consul.

 ## Steps